cornelinux/wordpress-strong-authentication/readme.txt

    the backend but within wordpres.
 This can be an emergency entry.

 == Changelog ==
+1.1

+* remove php curl and use WP HTTP class instead

+1.0

 * Add possibility to exclude users from two factor authentication